About Prayas Rajopadhyaya

 Intrapersonal, interpersonal, and institutional development consultant.

-Prayas is a human behavior enthusiast, internationally certified career coach, management consultant, and a corporate trainer with more than ten years of professional experience in understanding people and transforming team culture.
-As both practitioner and academician, he intends to humanize organizations through creation of human-centric spaces and human friendly cultures.
+Prayas is a human behavior enthusiast, internationally certified career coach, management consultant, and a corporate trainer with more than ten years of professional experience in transforming team culture and building enduring work teams.
+As both practitioner and academician, he envisions to humanize organizations through creation of human-centric spaces and human friendly cultures.
+Currently pursuing MPhil in educational leadership, he is passionate about educating people for cultivating self awareness.

 He helps organizations in curating a cohesive company culture through development of a collaborative community, where people are conscious of their actions, where candid conversations are fostered, where chaotic conflicts are minimized, where people feel connected to each other through the power of care and compassion, where they become comfortable to be courageous, and actively contribute towards a common cause.